chelseakiw/mathsoc-instagram-performance-analytics-dashboard/README.md

     └── generate_summary_tables.py
 ```

-## Notes on Data Privacy
+## Data Privacy Note

-Raw Meta Business Suite exports may contain organization-specific performance data.
-For public GitHub use, raw files may be excluded or replaced with anonymized sample datasets that preserve the same schema.
-The analysis workflow and dashboard structure can still be demonstrated without exposing sensitive internal data.
+The original dataset was exported from MathSoc’s Meta Business Suite account and contains organization-specific Instagram performance metrics.
+To protect organizational data privacy, raw exports and actual cleaned datasets are not included in this public repository.

+This repository includes anonymized sample data with the same schema used in the analysis.
+The notebooks demonstrate the data cleaning, KPI calculation, and reporting workflow without exposing internal performance data.

 ## Project Outcome